PseudoDevs/IamGhost/abmd2.md

-Last updated: 2024-04-13 18:34:12
+Last updated: 2024-04-13 18:34:49
-Random Quote: A sorcerer is a wizard without a hat. - Sam Wilson
+Random Quote: I'm telling you that there is. - Ulana Khomyuk